Textualize/textual/README.md

 ColorChanger.run(log="textual.log")
 ```

 This example also handles key events, and will set `App.background` if the key is a digit.
-So pressing the keys 0 to 9 will change the background color to the corresponding [ansi colors](https://rich.readthedocs.io/en/latest/appendix/colors.html).
+So pressing the keys 0 to 9 will change the background color to the corresponding [ansi color](https://rich.readthedocs.io/en/latest/appendix/colors.html).

 Note that we didn't need to explicitly refresh the screen or draw anything.
 Setting the `background` attribute is enough for Textual to update the visuals.
 This is an example of _reactivity_ in Textual.
+To make changes to the terminal interface you modify the _state_ and let Textual update the visuals.

-### Widgets
+## Widgets

 To make more interesting apps you will need to make use of _widgets_, which are independent user interface elements.
 Textual comes with a (growing) library of widgets, but you can also develop your own.

 Let's look at an app which contains widgets.
 We will be using the built in `Placeholder` widget which you can use to design application layouts before you implement the real content.
-They are also very useful for testing.
+They are very useful for testing.

 ```python
 from textual import events